 We understand that an actual start on RW1A and RW1c was achieved on or around 17/03/10.
 This start was not dependent on any of the foregoing utility diversions.
 We are advised that a start of those structures could have been made on or around 07/01/10 (upon execution of the FP agreement).
-It appears therefore that the delay from circa 01/02/10 (allowing a reasonable period for mobilisation) to the actual start of 17/03/10 would be to Infraco's account.
-Delay by Infraco. - Delay by tie; tie culpability Note: tie restricting Infraco access to this area pending resolution of the Infraco IDC certification process (see below).
+It appears therefore that the delay from circa 01/02/10 (allowing a reasonable period for mobilisation) to the actual start of 17/03/10

+Delay by tie; tie culpability Note: tie restricting Infraco access to this area pending resolution of the Infraco IDC certification process (see below).